lemlac/mulem/docs/reference.md

 #### `defer`

 Runs after a function done.
 For iterator functions, this is when the iterator was broken or exhausted.
 For asynchronous functions, this is when the asynchronous type is resolved or rejected.
 Each `defer` statement go in reverse order: *first-in last-out*.
 It can be one line `defer _` or a block `defer:`.
-Generally though it's just one line such as `defer cleanUp()`.
+Generally though it's just one line like `defer cleanUp()`.

 ```
 deferPrint() =